-Members must attend at least two dog obedience 1. classes offered by the dog project leader prior to county fair to be eligible for the Dog Show.
+Members must attend at least two dog obedience classes offered by the dog project leader prior to county fair to be eligible for the Dog Show.
 Clover Kids that do not attend at least two classes can enter their dog in the Pet Show, but will not have the opportunity to showcase the skills of obedience.

-- 2. Clover Kids will have the opportunity to showcase their dog and what each of them have learned through dog obedience classes. - 3.
+- Clover Kids will have the opportunity to showcase their dog and what each of them have learned through dog obedience classes. - 3.
 All dogs must come properly restrained on a leash. - 4.
 Clover Kids and dogs must be supervised by an adult at all times.
-The adult is responsible for both the Clover Kid and dog. - 5.
-Dogs must have a current rabies certificate.
-A copy of the rabies certificate must be presented at the first practice the youth attend. - 6.
+The adult is responsible for both the Clover Kid and dog. - Dogs must have a current rabies certificate.
+A copy of the rabies certificate must be presented before the first dog practice. - 6.
 Any female in season cannot be shown.